 You should be aware that some people use the terms wages and salary interchangeably.
 I and many others make the following distinction...

 For example, a warehouse employee works 40 hours during the work week.
-If the person's hourly rate of pay is $15, the employee will receive a paycheck showing gross wages of $600 (40 x $15).
-If the employee had worked only 30 hours during that week, her or his paycheck will show gross wages of $450 (30 x $15).
+If the employee's hourly rate of pay is $15, on the 5th day following the work week, the employee will receive a paycheck showing gross wages of $600 (40 x $15).
+If the employee had worked only 30 hours during the work week, the paycheck will show gross wages of $450 (30 x $15).

 Salary is associated with employee compensation quoted on an annual basis, such as $50,000 per year.
 Many employees working in a company's general office will be paid a salary.
 Often the salaries are paid semi-monthly.
 That is, one pay date will be the 15th day of the month for working from the 1st to the 15th, and the other pay date will be the last day of the month for working from the 16th to the last day of the month.

 Example of Salary

 To illustrate, let's assume that the manager of a company might earn a salary of $120,000 per year.
 If the manager is paid semi-monthly each paycheck will show a gross salary of $5,000 for half a month's work.

 U.S. and state law protects employees from having to work more than 40 hours per week when their wages or salary is below a certain level.
 In other words, a salaried employee with a relatively low annual salary must be given overtime compensation if the person's hours worked are greater than 40 hours per week.
 You should be aware of the federal and state laws for your employees' overtime compensation.